Don't Explain (Robert Palmer album)

-Don't Explain is the tenth solo studio album by English singer Robert Palmer, released in 1990.
+Don't Explain is the tenth solo studio album by English singer-songwriter Robert Palmer, released by EMI on 5 November 1990.
 During the course of its 18 tracks, Palmer displays rock, R&B, jazz and reggae influences.
 Several classic songs are covered, as well.
 The album peaked at number 9 in the UK and number 88 in the US.

 In the UK the album was certified Gold by the BPI in November 1990.